 However, selling on multiple channels requires a centralized inventory management solution like Square to seamlessly manage inventory and prevent overselling, especially on online channels like eBay and Amazon.
 It’s essential to keep a firm grasp on your inventory as you add new selling channels to keep up with increased sales.

 Understanding Inventory Visibility

-A lack of inventory visibility is the result of using disparate systems and technology to manage orders and inventory.
-In addition, using poor systems can also result in steep costs, decreased profits, and damaged customer loyalty.
-When inventory information is not accurate, timely, or complete, it is virtually impossible to manage an inventory landscape of your warehouses, online and brick-and-mortar stores.
+A lack of inventory visibility results from using disparate systems and technology to manage orders and inventory.
+In addition, using poor systems can also result in steep costs, decreased profits and damaged customer loyalty.
+When inventory information is not accurate, timely or complete, it becomes difficult to manage an inventory landscape of your warehouses, online and brick-and-mortar stores.

 How to Gain Visibility

 When it comes to the “perfect order,” this simply means that your business delivers the right products and services at the very best price when and where your customers want them.
 In other words, you can serve your customers better than the competition.
 When you’re able to achieve the perfect order, you can rest easy knowing that you are operating an efficient and thriving business that delivers what its customers want and expect.
 They can buy what they want and receive the right product for a great price in a timely manner.
 A proper inventory management system is the best place to start to provide your customers with the services they want and deserve.

 The right inventory management software solution will streamline all operations thanks to integrations and cloud storage technology so that order and inventory information is up to date across all channels and marketplaces.
 You’ll have access to a single, enterprise-wide view of your collective inventory so that you can optimize business decisions that will please your customers and meet their needs.